derelict/TxBatTele/README.md

 ![image](https://github.com/derelict/TxBatTele/assets/2826671/899175e5-2013-4740-a058-fd3edc4ff4bc)

 ### How to make automatic screenshots working

+**The latest Version of the widget can do this automatically for you and is enabled by default.
+See the Script**

 There is a pending Pull request open, to directly implement this in LUA.
 But for the time being you'll have to make some small Radio Settings in order to use this Feature:

 Create a **Logical Switch** like so: